flenniken/statictea/docs/runFunction.md

 # funPath

-Split a file path into pieces.
+Split a file path into its component pieces.
 Return a dictionary with the filename, basename, extension and directory.

 You pass a path string and the optional path separator, forward slash or or backwards slash.
 When no separator, the current